turnage/miknet/readme.md

 library.
 It's fairly simple to use; no networking knowledge is required.
 It is also IPV6 friendly!

+#### Why use Miknet?

+It's simple and you can be lazy about it!
+There is no need to initialize it, it is thread-safe, and to get a fully working networking loop with Miknet you only need to make 4 function calls.

+The header on the Miknet protocol is only 6 octets, and 4 of those are for you to use to categorize your packets!

+#### Installing and using Miknet.

 For up-to-date information whether you should use, and how you can use Miknet, visit [the wiki](https://github.com/PaytonTurnage/Miknet/wiki).